LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-We see 3044 hits that contain "michelle obama" in the headline or short_description or author field.
-But you will see that this hit came up even though michelle obama was not the main topic of the article.
+We see 3044 hits that contain "Michelle Obama" in the headline or short_description or author field.
+But you will see that this hit came up even though Michelle Obama was not the main topic of the article.

 ![image](https://user-images.githubusercontent.com/60980933/108424827-e9014480-71f6-11eb-90f5-f7276aebbd0d.png)

 #### Per-field boosting
-Boost is one other dial to use for better search results.
-Let’s say you want the blog’s title to carry more weight than the content or author fields.
-Review the example below to learn how you can do this.
+What if you want the article's headline to carry more weight than short_description or author fields?

-You can boost the score of the title field using the carat(^) symbol.
+You can boost the score of the headline field using the carat(^) symbol.
 Syntax:
 ```
 GET Enter_the_name_of_the_index_here/_search